On the Regulary of Reaction Systems: Regularity of second order endotactic mass-action systems

-\begin{corollary} Every second order $\mathbf{1}$-endotactic stochastic mass-action system is non-explosive.
-In particular, \begin{enumerate} \item[(i)] every second order lower-endotactic stochastic mass-action system is non-explosive. \item[(ii)] every second order endotactic stochastic mass-action system is non-explosive. \item[(iii)] every second order strongly lower-endotactic stochastic mass-action system is non-explosive. \item[(iv)] every second order strongly endotactic stochastic mass-action system is non-explosive. \item[(v)] every second order weakly reversible stochastic mass-action system is non-explosive. \end{enumerate} \end{corollary} \begin{proof} Let $\cR$ be a second order $\mathbf{1}$-endotactic stochastic mass-action system.
-By $\mathbf{1}$-endotacticity of $\cR$, for every second order reaction $y\ce{->} y'\in\cR$, we have Hence \eqref{eq:upper-bound} holds with $u=\mathbf{1}$ and some positive constant $C$.
-By Theorem~\ref{thm:non-explosivity}, $\cR$ is non-explosive.
-The rest conclusions in (i)-(v) follow since these networks are all $\mathbf{1}$-endotactic \cite{CNP13,GMS14}. \end{proof} \begin{remark} In \cite[Example~3.2]{ACKN20}, an explosive strongly endotactic reaction network of order 10 is constructed.
-It remains open \emph{what is the minimal order for an endotactic stochastic mass-action system to be explosive}. \end{remark}
+\begin{theorem} Every second-order $\mathbf{1}$-endotactic mass-action system is regular.
+In particular, \begin{enumerate} \item[(i)] every second-order lower-endotactic mass-action system is regular; \item[(ii)] every second-order endotactic mass-action system is regular; \item[(iii)] every second-order strongly lower-endotactic mass-action system is regular; \item[(iv)] every second-order strongly endotactic mass-action system is regular; \item[(v)] every second-order weakly reversible mass-action system is regular. \end{enumerate} \end{theorem} \begin{proof} { Let $\cR$ be a second-order $\mathbf{1}$-endotactic mass-action system.
+By $\mathbf{1}$- endotacticity of $\cR$, for every second-order reaction $y\ce{->} y'\in\cR$, we have i.e., the total molecule counts do not increase in every second-order reaction.
+Hence it follows from Theorem~\ref{thm:1st-order-regularity}(i) that $\cR$ is regular.} The {remaining} conclusions in (i)-(v) follow from {the fact} that these networks are all $\mathbf{1}$-endotactic \cite{CNP13,GMS14}. \end{proof} \begin{remark} {Another class of regular mass-action reaction systems are \emph{complex-balanced} reaction systems.
+Complex-balanced reaction systems are regular in both the stochastic sense \cite{ACKK18} and the deterministic sense \cite{F87} (see also \cite{CNP13}).} \end{remark} \begin{remark} {Example~\ref{ex:10th-order-explosive-strongly-endotactic-RN} is an explosive (strongly) endotactic stochastic mass-action reaction system of order 10.} It remains open \emph{what is the minimal order for an endotactic stochastic mass-action system to be explosive}. \end{remark} \begin{remark} {It is known that strongly endotactic deterministic mass-action systems \cite{CNP13}, as well as 2-species endotactic deterministic mass-action systems \cite{GMS14} and first order endotactic deterministic mass-action systems \cite{X24a}, are permanent and hence are regular.} \end{remark}